 I am who I am today because of practicing tai chi and Chinese martial arts, which are life-prolonging, mental, and spiritual training.
 I love both the external and internal sides of the art, not only the forms, but the applications, theories, and Daoist and Buddhist philosophies behind them.

 Above all, what fascinates me the most is the universal truth we may discover through the training of this art.
 Chinese martial arts are so beautiful and profound.
 From its thousands years of history, we are able to see the wisdom of our ancestors.
 Although they originated from China, tai chi and Chinese martial arts belong to the whole world.
 Enjoy your practice.

-Chenhan Yang is the author of the DVD Chen Tai Chi for Beginners 56-Form
+Chenhan Yang is the author of the video Chen Tai Chi for Beginners 56-Form